Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Next-Generation Panel Data Estimators

 \subsubsection{The ILS and TSGF-H Estimators}

 \cite{FREEMAN2023105498} make the point that the NSTW model of unobserved heterogeneity of \cite{bonhommelamadonmanresa2022} can be seen as an approximate IFE model with some strong factors, and an infinite number of weak factors, all of which allowed to be correlated to the regressors.
-This is unlike \cite{ChudikPesaranTosetti2011} which requires that the infinite part of the factor model needs to be uncorrelated to the regressors.

-The ILS estimator is still applicable under NSTW, yet the number of factors need to grow asymptotically to approximate $h(z_i,f_t)$.
-The caveat is that the rate of convergence is slow and equal to $min\{\sqrt{N},\sqrt{T}\}$, yet simulation evidence in Freeman and Weidner (2023) show that the estimator performs well and that the slow convergence rate is rather an artifact of the proofs.
+As such, the ILS estimator is still applicable under NSTW, yet the number of factors need to grow asymptotically to approximate $h(z_i,f_t)$.
+The caveat is that the rate of convergence is slow and equal to $min\{\sqrt{N},\sqrt{T}\}$, however, simulation evidence in Freeman and Weidner (2023) shows that the estimator performs well and that the slow convergence rate could be an artifact of the proofs.

-In any case, \cite{FREEMAN2023105498} develop an alternative estimator called TSGF-H here, where ``H'' stands for hierarchical clustering.
-TSGF-H has improved small sample performance compared to ILS, by discretizing unobserved heterogeneity in a first step.
+\cite{FREEMAN2023105498} develop one more estimator, called TSGF-H here, where ``H'' stands for hierarchical clustering.
+TSGF-H has improved small sample performance compared to ILS by discretizing unobserved heterogeneity in a first step.
 Unlike \cite{bonhommelamadonmanresa2022}, injectivity is assumed for both $z_i$ and $f_t$ and there is no need for the Mundlak-type assumption.
-In the first step, hierarchical clustering is employed instead of k-means in the first step.
-The second step is also different, employing TWFE in:
+In the first step, hierarchical clustering is employed instead of k-means, and the second step is also different, employing TWFE in:

 Compare the difference between models \eqref{eq:fw_mod} and \eqref{eq:blm_mod}; the individual effects for each unit $i$ are preserved, yet they are allowed to vary in time across the different time-groups.
 A similar condition applies for the time effects.
-The latter model can be justified by the fact that the unobserved heterogeneity function $h(z_i,f_t)$, which is approximated by $\delta_{i,l_t}$ and $\nu_{t,g_i}$ in \eqref{eq:fw_mod}, can be expanded as
+The latter model can be justified by the fact that the unobserved heterogeneity function $h(z_i,f_t)$, which is approximated by $\delta_{i,l_t}$ and $\nu_{t,g_i}$ in \eqref{eq:fw_mod}, can be expanded as:

-where the approximation errors around the group means $\bar z_{g_i}$ and $\bar f_{c_t}$ are quadratic, compared to the linear errors arising from model in \eqref{eq:blm_mod}, where $h(z_i,f_t)$ is approximated by $c_{g,l}$:
+where the approximation errors around the group means $\bar z_{g_i}$ and $\bar f_{c_t}$ are quadratic, compared to the linear errors arising from model \eqref{eq:blm_mod}, where $h(z_i,f_t)$ is approximated by $c_{g,l}$: